The first time I had Crème Brûlée I was in a little seafood restaurant in Lunenburg, Nova Scotia. It was definitely a case of love at first bite!

 Slowly adding simmering cream and vanilla to eggs and sugar.

 Adding boiling water to pan.

-Crème Brûlée cooling to room temperature prior to refrigeration.
+Crème Brûlée, before adding the sugar topping, cooling to room temperature prior to refrigeration.

 The deliciously, decadent finished product!